yveskaufmann/shader-sloth/README.md

 # ShaderSloth

-A applications which allows it to create GLSL shaders interactively, it was during a assignment for the university.
+A applications which allows it to create GLSL shaders interactively.
+It is the result of a assignment for the university.

 ## Requirements